Three wild species. No stocked fish.

 April

-Sea-run trophies, coho run peaks, trout fishing slows but the largest browns of the year come out at dusk.
+Sea-run trophies; trout fishing slows but the largest browns of the year come out at dusk.
 Cold mornings, fewer rods on the water.

 Common questions about the fish.

-No. Rainbow trout and brown trout were introduced to Chile between 1905 and 1924 from North American and European stock.
-They have been naturally reproducing for over a century and are now fully wild, self-sustaining populations.
+No. Brown trout was introduced to Chile between 1905 and 1924 from European stock.
+It has been naturally reproducing for over a century and is now a fully wild, self-sustaining population.

 There are no stocked fish in the rivers and lakes we guide.
 Every fish you catch was born wild.